Antelope-Memento/antelope_memento_api/README.md

 socket.on('connect', () => {
     console.log('connected to memento-api websocket');

-    // subscribe to the transactions_history event after the connection is established socket.emit('transactions_history', {
+    // subscribe to the transaction_history event after the connection is established socket.emit('transaction_history', {
         accounts: ['account1', 'account2'], // array of account names, required
         start_block: 298284392, // start reading from the block_num, optional (head block is used by default)
         irreversible: true, // only irreversible transactions, optional (false by default)